mgreenberry/MS4-sweetsntreats/TESTING.md

 * Verdict: - Working as intended

 TEST 28

-Edit Product - all fields filled in correctly (SUPERUSER LOGIN ONLY!!)
+Edit Product - all fields filled in correctly

 * Expectation: - Superuser should be able to edit an existing product by clicking on 'Edit Review' button
 * Test: - Edit the test product added earlier and submit